ReactiveX/RxJava/docs/Backpressure-(2.0).md

     }, BackpressureMode.LATEST);
 ```

 In this case, the delegation works the same way.
-Unfortunately, usually, these classical callback-style APIs don't support cancellation, but if they do, one can setup their cancellation just like in the previoius examples (with perhaps a more involved way though).
+Unfortunately, usually, these classical callback-style APIs don't support cancellation, but if they do, one can set up their cancellation just like in the previoius examples (with perhaps a more involved way though).
 Note the use of the `LATEST` backpressure mode; if we know there will be only a single value, we don't need the `BUFFER` strategy as it allocates a default 128 element long buffer (that grows as necessary) that is never going to be fully utilized.